12 April 2017

 For example, it may be possible, in some circumstances, to obtain an injunction that extends beyond the expiry of the patent, for example to restrain the sale of infringing articles manufactured during its life or to prevent the defendant from obtaining a springboard into the market after expiry of the patent (Dyson v Hoover EWHC Patents 30).
 In situations where third parties' lawful activities would be impacted by the proposed injunctive relief, the court may decline to award it (Warner-Lambert v Actavis EWCA Civ 556).
 The court may also stay the commencement of any injunctive relief pending appeal, where the alleged infringer has a real prospect of further appeal and the 'balance of justice' favours suspension (Smith & Nephew v ConvaTec EWCA Civ 803).
 Conversely, the court may award injunctive relief pending a patentee's appeal on the merits where the patentee has a real prospect of success on the merits and the injunction is necessary for the Court of Appeal to be in a position to do justice between the parties (Novartis v Hospira EWCA Civ 583).

 Where the patent infringed is essential to a technical standard (a 'standard essential patent' or 'SEP'), injunctive relief will be awarded if a licence has first been offered by the patent owner on 'fair, reasonable and non-discriminatory' (FRAND) terms in accordance with the principles laid down by the Court of Justice of the European Union in Huawei v ZTE (Case C-170/13, 16th July 2015 Bus LR 1261), and not accepted by the infringer.
-In Unwired Planet v Huawei EWHC 711 (Pat), the Patents Court issued guidance on terms that constitute FRAND.
+In Unwired Planet v Huawei EWHC 1304 (Pat), the Patents Court issued guidance on the form of appropriate injunctive relief (termed a 'FRAND injunction') in such a scenario.

 Following a finding of liability for breach of confidence, the court may award injunctive relief.
 The scope of injunctive relief available will depend upon the facts.
 For example, if the relevant information is already widely known, a general injunction will usually not be awarded.
 However the court may still grant 'spring-board' injunctive relief, for a limited period, to prevent the infringer from using the information in a competing business (UBS v Vestra IRLR 965).